Research projects

 Can we identify novel biomarkers for early detection of Alzheimer’s disease?

-Cell therapy for brain repair focussing on Parkinson’s disease
+Cell therapy for brain repair focusing on Parkinson’s disease

 Learn moreAccepting students -